heidiyasser/nandboxbotsapi/README.md

 	 This function is used to connect to server.

-	3- Implement the Nandbox.Callback() `onConnect` function and set Nandbox.Api local variable to the paramater `api` passed to    	`onConnect` function.
+	3- Implement the Nandbox.Callback() `onConnect` function and set Nandbox.Api local variable to the paramater `api` passed to 'onConnect' function.

 	4- You can implement other necessary functions.